Hugh S. Johnson: Military career

 As a captain, Johnson helped co-author the regulations implementing the Selective Service Act of 1917.
 Without Congressional authorization, he ordered completed several of the initial first steps needed to implement the draft.
 The action could have led to his court-martial had Congress not acted (a month later) to pass the conscription law.
 He was promoted to colonel on January 8, 1918, and to brigadier general on April 15, 1918.
 At the time of his promotion, he was the youngest person, at the age of 35, to reach the rank of brigadier general since the Civil War, and the youngest West Point graduate to remain continuously in the service who had ever reached the rank.
 Ohl (1985) finds that Johnson was an excellent second-in-command during the war in the Office of the Provost Marshal under Brigadier General Enoch H. Crowder as long as he was closely watched and tightly supervised.
 His considerable talents were effectively drawn upon in the planning and implementation of the registration and draft before and during the conflict.
 However he was never able to work smoothly with others.

 Upon his promotion to brigadier general, Johnson was appointed director of the Purchase and Supply Branch of the General Staff in April 1918, and was promoted to assistant director of the Purchase, Storage and Traffic Division of the General Staff in October 1918.
 In this capacity, he worked closely with the War Industries Board.
 He favorably impressed many businessmen, including Bernard Baruch (head of the War Industries Board).
 These contacts later proved critical in winning Johnson a position with President Franklin D. Roosevelt's administration.
 He was put in command of the 15th Infantry Brigade which was part of the 8th Division, but the unit did not deploy to Europe because the war had ended.

 Johnson resigned from the U.S. Army on February 25, 1919.
 For his service in the Provost Marshal's office and in executing the draft, he was awarded the Army Distinguished Service Medal in 1926.
+The citation for the medal reads: